Tools

 ssh_configure_host |

 Register a named SSH host alias for the Linux sandbox so subsequent shell calls can use ssh <alias>.
-Rides along whenever the sandbox is enabled.
+Rides along whenever the sandbox is installed and enabled.
 SSH multiplexing (ControlMaster) is intentionally not enabled — Android blocks the link() syscall OpenSSH uses for control sockets, so every ssh call does a full TCP and authentication handshake. |

 Disabled |